civi-social/civi-legislation-data/readme.md

 THE NEXT STEP IS CRITICALLY IMPORTANT!

-After you've obtained your secret key, run `OPEN_API_KEY=your-api-key LOCALE=usa BILL="HB5" npm run gpt-one` (ensuring to replace `your-api-key` with your actual API key)  This is critically important to ensure that OPENAI only translates one of the bills instead of the entire list of bills which is expensive.
+After you've obtained your secret key, run `OPENAI_API_KEY=your-api-key LOCALE=usa BILL="HB5" npm run gpt-one` (ensuring to replace `your-api-key` with your actual API key)  This is critically important to ensure that OPENAI only translates one of the bills instead of the entire list of bills which is expensive.

 ![image](https://github.com/civi-social/civi-legislation-data/assets/91917755/c7613854-3abb-437c-a544-dd8dbe9878b6)